Jgardin875/individual_codeup_project/README.md

 Clone my repo (including the acquire_p.py)

 Libraries used are pandas, matplotlib, seaborn, numpy, sklearn, datetime, math, statsmodels, and scipy.stats.

+Note: If you don't have a kaggle account you can import 'Lake_Bilancino.csv' saved in this folder for your convenience.

 # Project Goals